Category

 Revere Beach has a broad sidewalk reminiscent of an old-fashioned boardwalk.
 During the sand-sculpting event, a small fence is set up parallel to the sea wall.
 Visitors stroll along a walkway in the sand and observe the art works displayed in a temporary gallery.
 Artists are usually sponsored by local businesses, with familiar Boston landmarks often being the theme for the festival.

 The artists adhere to strict rules during the contest.
 Each sculptor is given 10 tons of sand and are assigned an 18’ x 18’ square exhibit area.
 Work by the artists is limited to 24 hours in total length, which is spread out over several days.
 Forms for molding components are allowed and must be removed prior to the artworks being rated by the judges.
-The sand sculptures are evaluated using four categories: (1) degree of difficulty, (2) originality and creativity, (3) quality of sculpting, and (4) overall visual impact. $15,000 was available in prize money in 2010, which will garner some of the best artists in the nation to the festival.
+The sand sculptures are evaluated using four categories: (1) degree of difficulty, (2) originality and creativity, (3) quality of sculpting, and (4) overall visual impact.
+Thousands of dollars in prize money are offered each year, which garners some of the best artists in the nation to the festival.
 The New England Sand Sculpting event draws a lot of people to Revere Beach, and has increased the appeal of visiting this local attraction.

 During its peak as an amusement park, Revere Beach actually had 3 roller coasters operating at the same time.
 The Cyclone was the most famous roller coaster, and was known for its exciting drop and sharp curves.
 The Cyclone shut down in 1973, and was destroyed by fire in 1974.
 The last ride at the beach was Hurley's Dodgem, which this editor fondly remembers (near Joe & Nemo's & the Playland Arcade).